5 Signs Your Child Has an Awesome Teacher

 Here are five signs a student will notice on the way to spotting an awesome teacher.

-- My teacher comes prepared with material beyond the lesson: The text books and online lessons give students the nuts and bolts—the facts and figures about what they need to know.
-But the awesome teacher provides real examples that relate to what the student is learning and how those things apply to real-life situations that the student will face down the road.
-An outstanding teacher’s organization and readiness indicates knowledge of the subject matter that a student can trust.
-Sometimes, the teacher has experienced a lesson first-hand—been to the places or met the people that apply to what is being taught.
+The text books and online lessons give students the nuts and bolts—the facts and figures about what they need to know.
+But the awesome teacher provides real examples that relate to what the student is learning, and how those things apply to real-life situations that the student will face down the road.
+An organized and prepared teacher indicates knowledge of the subject matter that a student can trust.
+Sometimes, the teacher has experienced a lesson first-hand—met the people or been to the places that apply to what is being taught.
 Together, the best students and teachers dig deep into what they’re learning, embracing technology and new learning techniques along the way.

-- My teacher is excited about the subject matter: The student can sense it in the teacher’s words and actions.
+The student can sense it in the teacher’s words and actions.
 Once the basics have been mastered, the exceptional teacher explains how cool it is to put numbers and scientific knowledge to use, see history and civics in action, and for students to express their thoughts through the written word, pictures, and other media.
-The awesome teacher can’t wait to move forward, direct a student to an extra book or chapter, and provide that little extra nugget—even if it’s a trivial or humorous example—to engage the student and encourage him to want to learn more.
+The awesome teacher can’t wait to move forward, direct a student to an extra book or chapter, and provide that little extra nugget—even if it’s a trivial or humorous example—to engage the student and encourage thm to want to learn more.
 And just like the student, that teacher hungers for additional information about the subject at hand.

-- My teacher reaches out to my parents: Report cards and midterm reports are not enough.
+Report cards and midterm reports are not enough.
 Parents want to know what’s going on at school and how their student is absorbing the material being presented.
 Today’s parents want to be involved, and it pleases a motivated learner whenever the teacher takes the time to email the parents a note or call to provide an update.
 More times than not, that student is doing well.
 But if not, students will appreciate that the awesome teacher cares enough to keep the parents in the loop.
 It’s not an invasion of privacy.
 It’s about mutual respect.
-Online education requires a team, and students respect a teacher who is involved as an important player.

-K12 is fortunate to have an abundance of awesome teachers.
+K12 schools are fortunate to have an abundance of awesome teachers.
 Do you have an AWESOME teacher?
 Let us know in the comments section!

 Seth Livingstone is a veteran writer and editor who has spent much of his career in sports journalism covering multiple Olympic Games, Super Bowls, World Series, and Daytona 500s.
 He covered the Boston Red Sox throughout the 1980s and 1990s before joining USA Today and Baseball Weekly in 1999.
 He maintains his membership in the Baseball Writers Association of America and is a Hall of Fame voter.
 Seth holds a bachelor’s degree in journalism from Northeastern University and has also worked as a substitute teacher (all grades and subjects).
 He lives in Northern Virginia with his wife and has two grown children.